Education and qualifications:

 In 2007 and 2008 I also achieved European Engineer (EUR ING) and International Professional Engineer (IntPE (UK)) registration through the Engineering Council.
 This was again an important goal for me to obtain in terms of professional recognition beyond the UK.

-In what ways has registration benefited your career?
+In what ways has registration benefitted your career?

 I believe that there are a number of ways that professional registration has benefited my career, including helping me gain key leadership roles within various consulting engineering companies, enabling me to be recognised as an industry leader within my specialist field of engineering and, more broadly, enabling me to think and act strategically during my professional life.